Once the travel bug bites there is no known antidote, and I know that I shall be happily infected until the end of my life.

 The last time I was there was in 2008 and Robbie once again, showed me a great time at a few of the late-night reggae clubs there.

-I experienced my first Carnival in Notting Hill that summer from another relative’s home on the same street where the entire parade passed through.
+I experienced my first Carnival in Notting Hill that summer in London from another relative’s home on the same street where the entire parade passed through.

 They played that Sleng Teng “riddim” repeatedly while manipulating the volume control at the same time to give it an offbeat staccato effect.